In the previous post, I presented the project, its motivation and architecture. Now, it’s time to start checking some implementation.

 │ └── EcommerceDDD.ShipmentProcessing

 Important: Microservices have nothing to do with DDD.
-DDD doesn’t specify architectural styles for its technical implementation.
+DDD isn’t concerned with architectural styles.

 Hands-on Tactical Design